On Newlyn Beach

 from 'Trecarrel'

-This was the home of Robert &
+This was the home of Robert & Elsie Vingoe until 1962 when Robert

-Elsie Vingoe.
-They bought the land for
+died.
+They had bought the plot of land for

+1901.
 'Trecarrel' went out of the family in 2003 when it was sold by Sandra's brother Colin. |

 Robert Vingoe 1909 - 1962